I Have a Team but Still Do Everything Myself: The Fix

 What do you need to clarify?

-Goal: 3-5 outcomes delegated within 30 days.
-Each one removes you from 5-10 hours of weekly bottleneck work.
+Your goal is to delegate 3–5 outcomes within 30 days, and each one should remove you from roughly 5–10 hours of weekly bottleneck work.

 The Exit-Ready Business shows you how to build systems that work when you’re not there, create a team that owns outcomes instead of waiting for instructions, and design a business that scales beyond founder capacity.